DDCENTERS/fitbit-versa-apfel/README.md

 ★ Heartbeat monitor

 ★ Battery indicator

+#Settings

+In the settings menu you have the possibility to customize the watchface to your personal taste.

+You can change the color theme in the settings to a single color.
+[insert screen of settings]

+Select which activities are displayed.
+[inser screen of settings]

+Choose if you want to use your gps location or a specific city for weather updates.
+[insert screen of settings]

 The weather indicator requires the smartphone to be paired and having access to the internet.
 Weather information is requested from the openweathermap API.